 Automated call and text scheduling can be very useful here, enabling you to plan and schedule your next follow-up immediately after each contact.
 SMS scheduling allows you to write your next message in advance to be automatically sent out at the right time, making it easy to stay in touch throughout the sales funnel.

-Make sure your follow-up messages and conversations focus on what your potential clients’ business needs, and how you can help them, rather than simply pushing the benefits and features of your product for a sale.
+Make sure your follow-up messages and conversations focus on what your potential client’s business needs and how you can help them rather than simply pushing the benefits and features of your product for sale.

-Do your homework and prepare yourself to each follow up.
+Do your homework and prepare yourself for each lead follow-up.
 While talking with your prospect, relate to the way someone found you and the content they viewed on your site.
 It will help you open more relevant and fruitful discussions, as well as give your agents an early heads-up of what the contact might be interested in.

 In CallPage’s Leads tab, you can easily see the source of each lead, including the page they were on.

 Your blogs, video content, and images can be useful assets in follow-up conversations, able to clearly demonstrate the features and benefits of your services in an engaging way.

 If a lead wants detailed information about how your product works or how it could impact their industry, don’t force them to try to make sense of a long-winded explanation over the phone or email.

 You may already have content providing a clear explanation in the form of a blog post, video, or infographic that provides useful advice or personal experiences of your services.
 More than 80% of business decision-makers prefer learning about a company through articles.

 Here are some examples of content you can share with leads (when relevant):